mdolawale1-cmyk/Log-Rotation-Bash-/README.md

 This diagram illustrates how the different modules — Backup, Database, Incident Response, Monitoring, Network, Security, Utilities, Windows, and Reporting — connect together to form a complete reliability toolkit.

+## 🔮 Future Enhancements
+Planned improvements to extend functionality and integration:

+- **Slack Alerts Integration** → Send real‑time incident notifications to Slack or Microsoft Teams channels.
+- **Grafana & Prometheus Dashboards** → Connect monitoring scripts to Grafana/Prometheus for advanced visualization and metrics tracking.
+- **Cross‑Platform Monitoring Expansion** → Extend support for both Linux and Windows environments, with additional scripts for macOS.